jywang919/CheckOutProduct/README.md

 ## This project simulates a check out scenarios.

-The products are Apple and Orange
+The products are Apple and Orange.
 Apples cost 60p, Oranges cost 20p

 Shop may provide offers as follows: